Universal Character Set characters: Private-use characters

 The UCS includes 137,468 private-use characters, which are code points for private use spread across three different blocks, each called a Private Use Area (PUA).
 The Unicode standard recognizes code points within PUAs as legitimate Unicode character codes, but does not assign them any (abstract) character.
 Instead, individuals, organizations, software vendors, operating system vendors, font vendors and communities of end-users are free to use them as they see fit.
 Within closed systems, characters in the PUA can operate unambiguously, allowing such systems to represent characters or glyphs not defined in Unicode.
 In public systems their use is more problematic, since there is no registry and no way to prevent several organizations from adopting the same code points for different purposes.
 One example of such a conflict is Apple's use of U+F8FF for the Apple logo, versus the ConScript Unicode Registry's use of U+F8FF as klingon mummification glyph in the Klingon script.

 The Basic Multilingual Plane (Plane 0) contains 6,400 private-user characters in the eponymously named PUA Private Use Area, which ranges from U+E000 to U+F8FF.
 The Private Use Planes, Plane 15 and Plane 16, each have their own PUAs of 65,534 private-use characters (with the final two code points of each plane being noncharacters).
 These are Supplementary Private Use Area-A, which ranges from U+F0000 to U+FFFFD, and Supplementary Private Use Area-B, which ranges from U+100000 to U+10FFFD.

 PUAs are a concept inherited from certain Asian encoding systems.
 These systems had private use areas to encode what the Japanese call gaiji (rare characters not normally found in fonts) in application-specific ways.

 Surrogates

-The UCS uses surrogates to address characters outside the initial Basic Multilingual Plane without resorting to more-than-16-bit byte representations.
+The UCS uses surrogates to address characters outside the initial Basic Multilingual Plane without resorting to more-than-16-bit-word representations.
 There are 1024 "high" surrogates (D800–DBFF) and 1024 "low" surrogates (DC00–DFFF).
-By combining a pair of surrogates, the remaining characters in all the other planes can be addressed (1024 × 1024 = 1048576 code points in the other 16 planes).
+By combining a pair of surrogates, the remaining characters in all the other planes can be addressed (1024 × 1024 = 1,048,576 code points in the other 16 planes).
 In UTF-16, they must always appear in pairs, as a high surrogate followed by a low surrogate, thus using 32 bits to denote one code point.